cullendales/pong-with-power-ups/README.md

 # pong-with-power-ups
 ## About
 Takes the classic game Pong and adds a twist - power-ups!
 Enjoy Pong like never before.
 This game was my first game written in Lua and I wrote it on a plane without any Lua documentation, learning the language's syntax through error messages.
-The game was written in Lua and translated to JavaScript for online compatability.
+The game was also translated to JavaScript for online compatability.

-You can also try the JavaScript alpha version of this game available here:
+You can try the JavaScript alpha version of this game available here:

 [cullendales.com/pong](https://cullendales.com/pong/)